Over-the-counter birth control? Drugmaker seeks FDA approval

 “What I definitely see is a misunderstanding of the dangers of these pills.
 It is much safer to take the pill than to be pregnant” said Dr. Maura Quinlan, a Northwestern University physician and member of the American College of Obstetricians and Gynecologists.
 She was not involved in HRA’s application or research.

-The medical association supports making all hormone-based contraceptives available over the counter.
-Last month, the nation’s largest physician groups, the American Medical Association, endorsed making birth control pills available over the counter.
+The medical association supports unrestricted access too all hormone-based contraceptives over the counter.
+Last month, the nation’s largest physician group, the American Medical Association, endorsed making birth control pills available for over-the-counter purchase without an age requirement.

 Still, support is not universal.